Be Prepared for a Total Solar Eclipse

 • In a partial eclipse, the moon passes between the sun and Earth, but only a part of the sun appears to be covered, giving it a crescent shape.

-WHEN IS THE SOLAR ECLIPSE
+WHEN WAS THE SOLAR ECLIPSE

-HOW CAN I SEE THE SOLAR ECLIPSE
+HOW CAN I SEE A SOLAR ECLIPSE?

 There is one unbreakable rule when viewing a solar eclipse: Never look directly at the sun during any phase without proper eye protection.
 Without protection, your eyesight could be permanently damaged.